What are side effects of the flu shot? - NewsBreak

 DENVER ( KDVR ) – Colder weather is right around the corner, and with it comes flu season.
 And while the COVID-19 vaccine is on the minds of many, it’s also that time of the year to get a flu vaccine.

 The flu is caused by several different strains of virus.
-Influenza A and B are the ones that spur flu season.Flu shots remain as important as ever despite COVID’s continued spread, leaders stress
+Influenza A and B are the ones that spur flu season.LIVE: Medical examiner called to North Port park at center of Brian Laundrie search

 According to the Centers for Disease Control and Prevention , symptoms for both flu and COVID-19 can range from mild to severe, and both illnesses can cause fatigue, body aches, fever, chills, coughing or headache.
 Shortness of breath, runny nose and loss of taste or smell are more common with COVID-19.